Shola-Ayeotan/content-ops-starter/content/pages/blog/case-study-1.md

 slug: case-study-1
 date: '2022-01-05'
 excerpt: >-
-  This project deveoped a recommendation system for an eCommerce platform using a Graph-based approach to recommend products based on user purchases and search history.
+  This project developed a recommendation system for an eCommerce platform using a Graph-based approach to recommend products based on user purchases and search history.
 featuredImage: